What are some practical applications of modulo operations when implementing alternating row coloring or cyclic display in templates?

 </div>

-In AnQiCMS templates, we also know that there is acycleLabels, it can also realize the cyclic output of values.
+In the AnQiCMS template, we also know that there is acycleLabel, it can also achieve the cyclic output of values.
 For example:

 <li class="{% cycle 'odd' 'even' %}">...</li>

-This looks very similar to alternating row colors.
-So, whencyclewhen should we use modulo operation?
+It looks very similar to alternating row coloring.
+When shouldcycleuse modulo operation?

-cycleThe advantages of the label are concise and clear, especially suitable for simply alternating a set of predefined values (such as CSS class names, text content, etc.) in loops without additional conditional judgments.It acts like an automatic toggle switch, outputting the next value each time it loops.
+cycleThe advantage of tags is their simplicity and clarity, especially suitable for simply cycling through a set of predefined values (such as CSS class names, text content, etc.) without the need for additional conditional judgments.It is like an automatic toggle switch that outputs the next value in each loop.

 However, the modulo operation provides deeper control and logical judgment capabilities.
-When your needs are not just to simply output values in a loop, but to execute more complex logic based on the 'position' of the loop, such as:
+When your needs are not just to simply output values in a loop, but to execute more complex logic based on the loop's position, for example:

-ifstatement can be achieved. - The dynamic cycle:If the cycle of the loop (such as the '3' in 'every 3 groups') is from a database or another variable, the modulus operation can handle it more flexibly.
+• Dynamic loop period:If the loop period (such as the "3" in "every 3 groups") comes from a database or other variable, the modulo operation can handle it more flexibly.

-- Based on index calculation:Any scenario that requires calculation based on the current index (such as calculating the relative position of each element in the current row), the modulo operation is the best choice.
+• Index-based calculation:Any scenario that requires calculation based on the current index (such as calculating the relative position of each element in the current row), modular arithmetic is the best choice.